 Descend a hill in the same gear you would use to climb up the hill to avoid excessive brake application and brake overheating.
 Do not descend in neutral; instead, disengage overdrive or manually shift to a lower gear.
 When descending a steep hill, avoid sudden hard braking as you could lose control.
-When you brake hard, the front wheels cannot turn and if they are not turning, you will not be able to steer.
+When you brake hard, the front wheels can't turn and if they aren't turning, you won't be able to steer.
 The front wheels have to be turning in order to steer the vehicle.

-Since your vehicle has anti-lock brakes, apply the brakes steadily.
-Do not "pump" the brakes.
+If your vehicle has anti-lock brakes, apply the brakes steadily.
+Do not pump the brakes.